Peter Newsham: Career

 Newsham joined the Metropolitan Police Department in 1989.
 In the 1990s, Newsham was selected by then-Chief Charles H. Ramsey "to oversee a department overhaul after concerns surfaced in the late 1990s over the high number of deadly shootings by officers".
 In 2000 Chief Ramsey appointed Newsham Commander of the Second District.
 In April of that year he participated in the investigation of a high-profile shooting at the National Zoo.
 Newsham also participated in the investigation of the May 2001 disappearance of federal intern Chandra Levy.
 In April 2002, Newsham was reported to have "ordered police officers to cordon off Pershing Park, about two blocks from the White House, after he observed some protesters committing acts of vandalism".
 This was characterized by detractors of the decision as a mass arrests of protesters, with attorneys claiming protesters were arrested without any notice to disperse.
-The final settlement resulting from the case was $13.25 million.
+The final settlement resulting from the case was $13.25 million in which the court ruled Newsham’s order of mass arrests was made without probable cause and violated the protestors' constitutional rights.

+Also in 2002 Newsham’s ex-wife filed a protective order against him following allegations of physical violence.
+In family court she accused him of physically assaulting her stating "He in turn, turned around, busted my teeth, gave me a black eye, busted my lip.
+I still have the scar."
+During court proceedings Newsham also admitted to having had his service weapon taken away from him in the 1990s, allegedly for an alcohol-related incident.